 SECTION 9: BYLAWS APPLICABILITY AND DURATION

-To the extent not inconsistent with any emergency Bylaw, all other Society Bylaw provisions shall remain in effect during the emergency condition.
+To the extent not inconsistent with any emergency Bylaw, all other ISRT Bylaw provisions shall remain in effect during the emergency condition.
 Upon the end of the emergency condition, as determined by the Board of Directors applying a reasonable person standard considering factors including, but not limited to, government warnings or restrictions, member/Delegate opinion, travel restrictions, the emergency Bylaws shall cease to be operative.
 Notwithstanding the foregoing, emergency bylaws shall not supersede the provisions of the Illinois Corporations Act, with respect to amending the articles of incorporation or the regular bylaws of the corporation, adopting a plan of merger or consolidation with another corporation or corporations, authorizing the sale, lease, exchange, or other disposition of all or substantially all of the property and assets of the corporation other than in the usual and regular course of business, or authorizing the dissolution of the corporation; and the regular bylaws of the corporation and the articles of incorporation shall continue in full force and effect for such purposes.

-ARTICLE XVIII: INDEMNIFICATION
+ARTICLE XVII: INDEMNIFICATION

-To the greatest extent of the laws of the State of Iowa, every officer, director, employee or delegate of the Society shall be indemnified by the Society against all expenses and liabilities, including attorney’s fees, in connection with any threatened, pending, or completed proceeding in which the above-named individual is involved by reason of being or having been an officer, director, delegate or employee of the Society, including, but not limited to, the interpretation and application of these bylaws, if the above-named individual acted in good faith and within the scope of the above-named individual’s authority and in a manner reasonably believed to be not opposed to the best interest of the Society.
+To the greatest extent of the laws of the State of Iowa, every officer, director, employee or delegate of the ISRT shall be indemnified by the ISRT against all expenses and liabilities, including attorney’s fees, in connection with any threatened, pending, or completed proceeding in which the above-named individual is involved by reason of being or having been an officer, director, delegate or employee of the ISRT, including, but not limited to, the interpretation and application of these bylaws, if the above-named individual acted in good faith and within the scope of the above-named individual’s authority and in a manner reasonably believed to be not opposed to the best interest of the ISRT.
 In no event shall indemnification be paid to or on behalf of any above-named individual going beyond or acting beyond the powers granted by authority of this organization or Bylaws.
 The foregoing right of indemnification shall be in addition to, and not exclusive of, all other rights to which such officer, director, delegate or employee may be entitled.

-ARTICLE XIX: DISSOLUTION
+ARTICLE XVIII: DISSOLUTION